Frequently asked questions

 How long will the new path be in place?

-This separated cycling path will be in use until the future Kitsilano Beach Park is completed.
+This separated cycling path will be in use until a future master plan is completed for Kitsilano Beach Park.
 The plan will serve as a long-term guiding document and will cover all aspects of park renewal, and will consider impacts of developments like the Broadway Plan.
+It is anticipated that this planning work will be funded in the 2023-2026 Capital Plan, and that work in the park will be funded in the 2027-2030 Capital Plan.

 What is a greenway?